akomis/diploma-project/README.md

 <br><br>

 ## Extensibility
 The agent currently supports Dobot Magician and JeVois Camera devices.
-For extending the agent's capabilities to support a different type of device one can create a device module and place it in the `device_modules` directory.
-This module should include a class that is a child of the Device class found in the `Device.py` module (`import Device`) and implements all its static fields and methods.
+For extending the agent's capabilities to support a different type of device one can create a device class (device module) and place it in the `device_modules.py`.
+This class needs to be a child of the Device class (found in the same file) and implement all its attributes and methods.
 The name of the class is determining the name that the agent will use to discover a device through `agent.conf`, connect to it, fetch (and inform prometheus) its attributes and finally disconnect from the device.
-The static fields that need to be implemented is the configValidOptions[] list and the configIgnoreValueCheck[] list and the methods are the _connect(), _fetch() and _disconnect() methods.
+The attributes that need to be implemented is the configValidOptions[] list and the configIgnoreValueCheck[] list and the methods are the _connect(), _fetch() and _disconnect() methods.
 More specifically
 ### `configValidOptions[]`
 Includes all the valid fields/options a device can have in the configuration file (monitored attribute fields).
 ### `configIgnoreValueCheck[]`